XiangyuDing/Beginning-Python/README.md

 # Beginning-Python
-Some mini programs to study Python3,
+- Some mini programs to study Python3

-Threading in Python3,
+- Threading in Python3

-Mulitprocessing Python3
+- Mulitprocessing in Python3

+- Code style in Python3